Haz Al-Din: Political positions and ideology

-Al-Din is an anti-Zionist and anti-Israel activist.
-According to Kathleen Hayes of the Jewish Journal, he is sympathetic to "Middle Eastern jihadism" and has attempted to forge a red–green alliance with Islamists.
+Al-Din is an anti-Israel activist and espouses anti-Zionist views.
 He has expressed support for the Axis of Resistance, including Iran, Hezbollah, and other groups opposed to Israeli influence in the Middle East, stating that they serve as an inspiration to anti-imperialist movements worldwide.

 Al-Din is closely associated with MAGA Communism, which is often viewed as a syncretic political movement and ideology seeking to combine Marxism with right-wing populism.
 Al-Din rejects attempts to label MAGA Communism as a political movement or ideology, but rather describes it as a provocative political slogan and as a populist strategy which attempts to consolidate working-class members of Donald Trump's MAGA movement away from false consciousness and towards communism.
-Critics of MAGA Communism have labeled it an opportunistic rebranding of socialist ideas to appeal to disaffected conservatives and right-wing extremists, with it being described by The Guardian as a "deranged fringe movement" and by Jungle World as "Not left, not right, but fascist".
-Belgian political theorist Michel Bauwens developed a related ideology known as "Ron Paul Maoism", that asserts that propertarian libertarians are carrying out Karl Marx's program of societal transformation.
+Haz al Din, considers himself a Marxist-Leninist and has called for “workers striking” to come together with the “MAGA industrial working class” to "kick out the globalists" like George Soros.
+Critics of MAGA Communism have labeled it an opportunistic rebranding of socialist ideas to appeal to disaffected conservatives and right-wing extremists, with it being described in The Guardian as a "deranged fringe movement" and by Jungle World as "Not left, not right, but fascist".
+In a March 2023 interview with the Russian Communist Workers' Party of the Communist Party of the Soviet Union, Al-Din argued that MAGA communism held the lineage of historical American socialist movements dating back to the Shakers and other utopian socialist groups, and asserted that "European communism itself has some origins in America".